marionstaats/fresh-shop/README.md

 Check out the app at: ...

 ## Mission objectives
 In this challenge, I have to implement as many back-end functionalities as possible in OOP.
-More info here:

 ## Description
 Freshshop is your new customer.
 They specialize in organic food and biodegradable bikes.
 Their store in Saint-Gilles is so profitable that they've opened another just below Thomas's apartment.
 To celebrate, they want to launch an e-commerce website at the same time.